 The Board of Managers and the FCH committees are majority physician.
 Every effort is made to create a transparent and inclusive process for member clinicians.

-Fortify will monitor and report on active participation at the Practice level where the integrated care team engages in Clinical Integration Program activities collaboratively to ensure high quality care is achieved.
-Fortify requires all Providers to be engaged in Clinical Integration Program activities to support the mission, vision and values of Fortify Children’s Health.
-The goal of these active participation requirements will be to support the improvement of quality, accessibility, efficiency, and cost-effectiveness of pediatric care.
-As an example, planning for QI, assembling data for an outreach plan, utilizing the FCH HealtheIntent platform during a clinical visit, discussing FCH mission and goals, reviewing metrics, all count as active participation.
+Fortify monitors and reports on active participation at the Practice level where the integrated care team engages in Clinical Integration Program activities collaboratively to ensure high quality care is achieved.
+Fortify requires all Providers to be engaged in activities to support our mission, vision and values.
+The goal of these active participation requirements is to support the improvement of quality, accessibility, efficiency, and cost-effectiveness of pediatric care.
+As an example, planning for QI, utilizing our population health IT platform, discussing Fortify's mission and goals, reviewing metrics, all count as active participation.
+New Participants are required to complete brief educational and IT trainings that help build their knowledge of our population health terminology and tools.

 A registry automatically stores and aggregates data about patients.
 Inclusion Rules define who is in the registry and are available in the Cerner Wiki and within each registry.
 Registry measures are pre-selected.
 Data points or calculations are gathered and organized automatically.
 Well child visit, immunizations, screenings, and lab data are examples of data points.
 Registry measures are most often seen in the registry as “Met” or “Not Met”